 During this “Get out the Gluten!” week, it’s only appropriate to discuss proper preparation of a popular gluten-free grain.
 I spoke with Rebecca Wood, the Julia Child award-winning author of The Splendid Grain and The New Whole Foods Encyclopedia, and she clued me into GBR, or germinated brown rice, a preparation method that the U.N. is recommending for its much increased vitamin and mineral content.

-What is Germinated Brown Rice (GBR)?
+What Is Germinated Brown Rice (GBR)?

 Germinated brown rice has been soaked long enough for the process of germination (growing a seed) to begin.
 According to Japanese Food Economist Ito Shoichi in his 2004 presentation for the Rice Conference held by the Food and Agriculture Organization of the United Nations, it is likely that ancient peoples in Japan ate their brown rice soaked.
 GBR is easy to prepare at home and allows the nutrients in the rice to be more assimilated in the body.

-What Nutrients are Increased in GBR?
+What Nutrients Are Increased in GBR?

 The most highly touted nutrient that is doubled or even magnified ten times in germinated brown rice is an amino acid called gamma-aminobutyric acid or GABA for short.
 Other remarkable improvements are shown in the amounts of dietary fiber, magnesium, potassium, zinc, Vitamin E and many B vitamins.